More than 100 different types of Group A Strep have been identified.

 The diagnosis of a systemic strep infection should at least be entertained when there is vomiting lasting longer than 24 hours, a high fever, and an elevated white blood count in an ill-appearing child.

-The presence of strep infection can be confirmed by performing a culture of the suspected site.
+The presence of group A strep infection can be confirmed by performing a culture of the suspected site.
 Depending on a child’s symptoms, a throat culture, wound culture, blood culture, and/or a blood test may be obtained to evaluate for strep infection.

 In the case of strep throat, rapid strep tests can give almost immediate results in the doctor’s office but may miss 10 to 20% of infections.
 Throat cultures may take 1 to 2 days, but are able to detect infection 95% of the time.